twohoursonelife/dictator/README.md

 - `source env/bin/activate`

 3. Install the requirements for the bot
-- `python 3.8 -m pip install -r requirements.txt `
+- `python3.8 -m pip install -r requirements.txt `

 4. Run the bot once, expect it to tell you an error and crash.
 This generates a default config.
 - `python3.8 dictator/dictator.py `